srvk/DiViMe/docs/source/initial_questions.md

 3) Role diarization (_what kind of person is talking?_)

+4) Vocal type classification (_what kind of vocalization is this one?_)

-We are hoping to add more tools in the future, including register detection, syllable quantification, and vocal maturity estimation.
+We are hoping to add more tools in the future, including register detection, and syllable quantification.

 ## Who is the ACLEW DiViMe for?